scottschiller/ArmorAlley/README.md

  • Fixed radar item for Super Bunkers, now shows correct friendly / enemy status.

- • Cloud "wind" accelerates / delecerates more smoothly
+ • Cloud "wind" accelerates / decelerates more smoothly

  • Clouds no longer "bounce" when they drift off the end of the world, but get a nice bit of wind to bring them back into view.